Leptosphaeriaceae

 The Leptosphaeriaceae are a family of fungi in the order Pleosporales.
 The family was circumscribed by mycologist Margaret E. Barr in 1987.
-According to the Dictionary of the Fungi (10th edition, 2008), the family contains 8 genera and 302 species.
+According to the Dictionary of the Fungi (10th edition, 2008), the family contained 8 genera and 302 species.
 The family has a widespread distribution, but is especially prevalent in temperate regions.
-Species are either saprobic or grow as nectrotrophs on the stems or leaves of plants.
+Species are either saprobic or grow as nectrotrophs (organisms that grow and reproduce on dead cells) on the stems or leaves of plants.